elbwalker/walkerOS/packages/destinations/web/README.md

 ### Init

 This function is optional.
 It has to return a boolean if initialization has worked out properly.
-As long as init doesn't return `true` no events will get pushed but each time an event occurs walker.js tries to init again.
+As long as init doesn't return `true` no events will get pushed but each time an event occurs the walkerOS web client tries to init again.

 The walker checks the `config.init` value to see if a destination has been initialized, or not.
 This way you can add a destination that has already been initialized.